3D Non-LTE radiation transfer: theory and applications to stars, exoplanets, and kilonovae: Basic inputs

 Using this depression in the ionisation potential results in a thermodynamically inconsistent EOS however, as the populations are corrected, but the same does not necessarily apply for partition functions, internal energies and gas pressures.
 The abrupt switching between bound and free states also introduces undesirable discontinuities in the thermodynamic as well as optical properties of the medium \citep{Hummer1988}.

-A more accurate treatment of the shielding effect is done in the occupation probability formalism developed by \cite{Hummer1988, Mihalas1988, Däppen1988}, also known as the MHD (Mihalas--Hummer--D\"{a}ppen) EoS.
+A more accurate treatment of the shielding effect is handled within the occupation probability formalism \citep{Hummer1988, Mihalas1988, Däppen1988}, which is also known as the MHD (Mihalas--Hummer--D\"{a}ppen) equation of state (EoS).
 In this formalism the energy shift $\Delta E$ is interpreted as the occupation probability $w_i$ of a given state and the partition function is reformulated as

 $w_i$ describes the complement probability of the event that an energy level is disrupted by interactions with other particles in the medium and an electron becomes unbound.
 The occupation probability drops rapidly close to the ionisation threshold and allows for a smooth transition between bound and free states.
 Equations \eqref{eq:Partition} and \eqref{eq:Partition2} are mathematically equivalent, so reformulating the partition function is not the reason, why the MHD formalism is more accurate.
 Unfortunately, $w_i$ depends on the number densities of particles, which act as potential collision partners.
 This means $U_i$ depends on the chemical composition of the medium and its computation becomes significantly more involved.
-In all cases the quality of the partition functions depends on the available atomic data, such as values for $g_i$ and $E_i$.
+In all cases the quality of the partition functions depends on the available atomic data, such as values of $g_i$ and $E_i$.
+One consequence of using the probability formalism of MHD is that it leads to a smooth transition between lines and continuum around, for example, the Balmer Jump.
+Such a treatment is particularly important for modeling white dwarfs with their large surface gravities.
+The MHD approach apparently has some limitations in certain regimes, and other approaches are being developed.

-Recent values of partition functions and dissociation constants for vast number of molecules and all stable atoms are provided by \citet{Barklem2016}.
-With the intention to provide chemical composition independent partition functions they neglect the effects of pressure ionisation though.
-Their Fig. 8 shows that uncertainties in the partition function of neutral atoms due to pressure ionisation are $>1\%$ above \SI{6000}{\K} and $>10\%$ above \SI{8000}{\K}.
+Considerable effort was devoted to improving the partition functions (see \citealt{Alimohamadi2022} for a review).
+Partition functions and dissociation constants for vast number of molecules and all stable atoms are provided by \citet{Barklem2016}.
+With the intention to provide chemical composition independent partition functions they neglect the effects of pressure ionization.
+According to \citet[][their Fig. 8]{Barklem2016}, the uncertainties in the partition function of neutral atoms due to pressure ionisation are $>1\%$ above 6000 K and $>10\%$ above 8000 K.